The term ‘posture’ is used to describe how your body is positioned when you're sitting, standing or lying down.

 We have clinics at the Preston and Chester branches of Total Fitness and you might have seen us around your club when visiting.

-Just hit the link below to book your free assessment today or call Pro-Fit Physiotherapy on 07764 755477 or email [email protected]
+Get in touch to book your assessment today - call Pro-Fit Physiotherapy on 07764 755477 or email [email protected]